Heather Searcy, Director

-Alana Hadley (she/hers) earned her bachelor’s degree in Exercise Science from the University of North Carolina at Charlotte.
+Alana Long (she/hers) earned her bachelor’s degree in Exercise Science from the University of North Carolina at Charlotte.
 While working on campus in their Honors College and the advising center for the College of Health and Human Services she discovered her passion for higher education.
 This caused her to go on to pursue her master’s of education in higher education student affairs from the University of South Carolina.
 While at U of SC, Alana worked as a graduate assistant on the research team at the National Resource Center for the First-Year Experience and Students in Transition (NRC).
 During her time at the NRC Alana developed a love of the first-year experience and helping students learn to navigate the college experience.
 This prompted her to apply to the Student Support Coordinator position straight out of her master’s, and she can’t wait to have the opportunity to work with UNCG students.
-While off campus, Alana enjoys spending time with her dog Remy and her partner Trevor.
+While off campus, Alana enjoys spending time with her dogs Remy & Baloo and her husband Trevor.

 Academic Advising Team